inarizushi/fungus-site/docs/lua/controlling_fungus.md

 To use a custom SayDialog:

 1. Add as SayDialog to the scene (Tools > Fungus > Create > SayDialog)
-2. Add a LuaBindings object so that Lua can access the SayDialog (Tools > Fungus > Create > LuaBindings)
+2. Select the Lua object in the hierarchy and find the LuaBindings component.
 3. Add a binding to the SayDialog game object, and select the SayDialog component.
+N.B.
+Make sure to select the correct component!
 4. In Lua script, you can now activate this SayDialog using the setsaydialog() function, by passing the key of the SayDialog binding.

 To change the behaviour of the say() function, e.g. to not wait for input when done, do: